 We set up and break down.
 We come early and are the very last ones to leave.
 Everything is broken down, and everything is swept, vacuumed, and cleaned.
 When we leave, it is as if the dessert environment was never there, with no help needed from the client.

 I provide cake tastings for weddings or an equally large event exceeding 100 guests.
-I do not provide tastings for small birthday cakes, etc. I offer two flavors for the tasting.
-We determine these flavors together in our flavor consultation.
+Our tastings and in person consultations are 75.00.
+I do not provide tastings for small birthday cakes, etc. I offer one flavor for the tasting.
+We determine this flavor together in our flavor consultation.
 During the flavor consultation, I get to know what flavors you and your groom love.
 What sweets?
 What everyday flavors?
 For more information, see the FAQ about custom flavors.
 I am happy to help guide you to your final selections.

 Each tasting is baked specifically for the couple.
 No frozen scraps here (a common bakery practice).
 While I love the look of a plated cake tasting, cutting off shoots is impractical (as there are none), as tastings with me are not done in bulk.
 The flavors and items baked are for that couple only, so it does not make sense for me to present slivers of cake to you.
 I bake cupcakes for my tastings, as I find it is the most convenient way to make smaller replicas of my cakes.
 By making transport easier and by giving the couple more time with the flavors, they provide convenience for the couple.
 They take them home after our tasting for further contemplation.

-The batch for my recipes can be cut down to 1 dozen cupcakes per flavor (12) and no less.
-For this reason, (combined with the intricacies of the fillings, syrups, and buttercreams) you receive two flavors to try, 1 dozen of each flavor (12), the total cupcakes you receive at the tasting totals 2 dozen (24), two flavors.
-However, if a change is simple enough, deciding between two similarly made fillings, for example, then two filling options can be tried within one of your flavors.
-For example, you can’t choose between a Passionfruit Curd or Guava Curd filling, that is a small enough element to do half of one dozen (6) with one filling, the other half (6) with another filling, this would complete 1 dozen of your cupcakes.
-If substitutions are made, they must be small ones.
-If you would like to try additional flavors you can do that at $40.00 per dozen, the price for one dozen cupcakes.
-This will give you 24 cupcakes (1 dozen of each flavor) to take home and consider or let friends or family try.
+The batch for my recipes can be cut down to 2 dozen cupcakes per flavor (24) and no less.
+For this reason, (combined with the intricacies of the fillings, syrups, and buttercreams) you receive one flavor to try, 2 dozen of the flavor of our choice (24) the total cupcakes you receive at the tasting totals 2 dozen (24), of one flavor.
+If you would like to try additional flavors you may do so at $75.00 per flavor.
+This will give you 24 cupcakes (1 dozen of our chosen flavor) to take home and consider or let friends or family try.
 I find this works best, because I prefer to keep the tasting to the engaged couple only, or to two individuals.